RNTay/My-Automations/README.md

 ## shorten-zoom-invitation.py
 After copying a [Zoom](https://zoom.us) meeting invitation, run this to shorten the invitation in the clipboard.
-Format of shortened Zoom invitation:
+Format of the shortened Zoom invitation:

 *Topic*
 *Date and time*